 Also, since most countries, especially in Asia, have amazing laundry services, you can easily give your cotton bag a little wash once it’s gotten too dirty.

 Above all, investing a dollar or two in a cotton bag will end up in having probably 20 plastic bags less on the next island you’re visiting on your journey.

 Recommended by Anne & Clemens from Travellers Archive

 7. Reusable travel-sized toiletry bottles

-Hotels around the world have a long way to go when it comes to reducing their impact on the environment.
+Hotels worldwide have a long way to go when it comes to reducing their impact on the environment.
 One area this is particularly apparent is the complimentary toiletry bottles they provide.

-While a lot of more consciously focused accommodation providers have already made the switch to refillable dispenser bottles for their toiletries, many more still offer their guests the traditional mini plastic bottles.
+While many more consciously focused accommodation providers have already switched to refillable dispenser bottles for their toiletries, many more still offer their guests the traditional mini plastic bottles.

 These mini toiletry bottles are often used just once before being thrown in the trash – meaning billions of bottles are discarded this way every year!

 That’s an astronomical amount of unnecessary plastic waste that will take centuries to break down.